 High blood sugar (hyperglycemia) affects people who have diabetes.
-Several factors can contribute to hyperglycemia in people with diabetes, including food and physical activity choices, illness, nondiabetes medications, or skipping or not taking enough glucose-lowering medication.
+Several factors can contribute to hyperglycemia in people with diabetes, including food and physical activity choices, illness, nondiabetes medications, or not taking enough glucose-lowering medication.

-It's important to treat hyperglycemia, because if left untreated, hyperglycemia can become severe and lead to serious complications requiring emergency care, such as a diabetic coma.
-In the long term, persistent hyperglycemia, even if not severe, can lead to complications affecting your eyes, kidneys, nerves and heart.
+It's important to treat hyperglycemia, because if left untreated, hyperglycemia can become severe and lead to serious complications requiring emergency care, such as diabetic coma.
+In the long term, persistent hyperglycemia, even if not severe can lead to complications affecting your eyes, kidneys, nerves and heart.

 - Hyperglycemia (high blood glucose).
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/treatment-and-care/blood-glucose-control/hyperglycemia.html.
 Accessed Feb.
 25, 2012.

 - Your guide to diabetes: Type 1 and type 2.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://diabetes.niddk.nih.gov/dm/pubs/type1and2/index.aspx.
 Accessed Feb.
 25, 2012.

-- Standards of medical care in diabetes — A position statement of the American Diabetes Association.
+- American Diabetes Association.
+Standards of medical care in diabetes — 2012.
 Diabetes Care.
-2015;38(suppl):S33.
+2012;35:S11.

 - Humphries RL, et al. Current Diagnosis & Treatment: Emergency Medicine.
 7th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/content.aspx?aID=55757059.
 Accessed March 1, 2012.

 - Collazo-Clavell ML (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Feb.
 2, 2012.